 From mesmerizing cliffs to famous fictional priest houses and historic buildings, there is no shortage of great places to visit and explore in County Clare.

-In this article, we will list what we believe to be the ten best things to do in Clare.
+In this article, we will list what we believe to be the ten best things to do, whether you’re on a day trip, staying in a hotel or glamping in Clare!

 10. Find love in Lisdoonvarna Town – a town steeped in history, love, and tradition